goran-mahovlic/had2019-playground/projects/bootloader/README.md

     4MB ISSI FLASH chip is not supported

-ISSI IS25LP032 4MB is also "supported" but chip probably has some bug, it can't protect address range where bootloader is.
+ISSI IS25LP032 4MB is actually "supported",
+it has same datasheet and commands as IS25LP128 but onboard chip probably has some bug, it can't protect address range where bootloader is.

     Protected range: first 2MB